ekakele/TBC-Assignment-6/README.md

     * create simulating library
     * create simulating e-commerce system
 * Inheritance (additional optional assignment #3)
-    *create a zoo model with diverse animal categories, each with its distinct attributes and behaviors.
+    * create a zoo model with diverse animal categories, each with its distinct attributes and behaviors